tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_intro.md

 result (for this knowledge base) if we replaced `grain` by `color` or `composition`.

+`_` is the **anonymous variable**, and it can be used when we a variable is required but we don't care about its value.

 *Which rocks have a light color?*

 ```prolog